DipankarRoyMMC/react-router-first/README.md

-# Getting Started with Create React App
+# Getting Started with React App With React Router

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Work Process:

+1.
+2.
+3.
+4.
+5.
+6.

 In the project directory, you can run: